This article has been checked for horticultural accuracy by Oliver Parsons.

 Hydrangea macrophylla 'Veitchii'

 Lacecap varieties are more delicate than mopheads and are generally very hardy.
-Hydrangea macrophylla 'Veitchii' is a free-flowering lacecap with large white florets that turn pink with age, set around a mass of small blue flowers.
+Hydrangea macrophylla 'Veitchii' is a free-flowering lacecap with large, white bracts that turn pink with age, set around a mass of small flowers that start off blue but then fade to violet.

 Hydrangea macrophylla 'Jogasaki'